 My husband is a meat and potatoes kind of guy.
-Well, my husband is a meat and potatoes and BREAD kind of guy.
-And my husband loves nothing more than those special occasions to we get to head to a steakhouse and he can attempt to eat his body weight in meat… and bread.
-Oh, bread.
+Well, my husband is a meat and potatoes and BREAD kind of guy, he even has a custom bread box for his favorites.
+And my husband loves nothing more than those special occasions we get to head to a steakhouse and he can attempt to eat his body weight in meat¦ and bread.
+Oh, bread, he specially loves the challah buns.

 Stir together coffee, water and honey until dissolved.
 Gently stir in yeast, then set aside for about 5 mins (or until yeast proofs; becomes bubbly and frothy).